chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 **NOTE:** This step should _only_ be completed once the license package has been created in the step above.
 All licensed features are already installed, just unactivated without a valid license file.

-Run the following to turn on the Central Management services.
+Run the following to turn on the Central Management services in an administrative PowerShell session:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force ; .
 'C:\choco-setup\files\EnableCCM.ps1'